jadianes/spark-py-notebooks/README.md

 Labeled points and Logistic Regression classification of network attacks in MLlib.
 Application of model selection techniques using correlation matrix and Hypothesis Testing.

-### MLlib: Tree-based methods and variable selection
+### MLlib: Tree-based methods

-Use of three-based methods and how they help selecting predictors.
+Use of three-based methods and how they help model selection.

 ### MLlib: Clustering and anomality detection